Is Lisbon Safe? Making the Best of Your Time With No Worries in The Bacalhau Capital.

 Lisbon has an estimated population of about 550,000 (not including the extended urban area that combines over 2.7 million people).
 Lisbon has everything a modern European city is known for showcasing, including fashion, media, arts, commerce, and, of course, tourism.

 This picturesque coastal city ticks all the boxes for a digital nomad or globetrotter seeking an unforgettable travel experience.
+Lisbon (and Portugal) are also among the best retirement destinations in the world.
+And, that’s exactly what we see with some of them willing to stay and reside in Portugal, after consulting with a NIF Tax Representative.

 But just like with every major urban center, some interesting details may emerge when a very important question is asked: